Breaking Into China: Seizing Opportunities and Mitigating Risks (Part 2)

 Navigating China's rules and cultural nuances can be a challenge for newcomers.
 But armed with the right market intelligence and best practices, your company can achieve sustained success among Chinese consumers.

 A smart first step in expanding into China is determining if there's existing demand for your organisation's products or services.
 (Read this post to discover a reliable method for determining that interest.)

 Once you’ve given the market a thumbs-up for online expansion, translating your online product descriptions and other content into Simplified or Traditional Chinese is a mission-critical move.
 Indeed, simply launching a transactional site in a market’s preferred language generates immediate results.
 We recently helped a customer serve the market with a Chinese-language site.
 Traffic immediately surged by 73%.
 Conversions grew by 135%.

 As we mentioned last week, cross-border e-commerce is growing, particularly among well-educated consumers under 35.
 This bodes well for foreign retailers.
-Such cross-border opportunities eliminate the need to build fulfillment facilities on the mainland (since products can be shipped from a retailer’s domestic market), or contend with local bureaucracies or tax codes.
+Such cross-border opportunities eliminate the need to build fulfillment facilities on the mainland (since products can be despatched from a retailer's domestic market), or contend with local bureaucracies or tax codes.

 Translating your online product descriptions and other content into Simplified or Traditional Chinese is a mission-critical move.